Understanding Dialectical Behavior Therapy (DBT)

-In addition to these components, recovering addicts will also complete homework assignments.
+In addition to these components, those in recovery will also complete homework assignments.
 These may include journaling the behaviors, urges and emotions they experience throughout the day.

 Many addiction treatment centers include DBT in their recovery programs.
-DBT can teach recovering addicts communication skills, coping techniques, self-confidence and other qualities important to overcoming drug addiction.
+DBT can teach communication skills, coping techniques, self-confidence and other qualities important to overcoming drug addiction.